• Biography

 Nena Brockhaus - TV presenter, business journalist & political expert.

-Nena Brockhaus, born in 1992, is a TV presenter and three-time SPIEGEL bestselling author (UNFOLLOW, Pretty Happy, Ich bin nicht grün - ein Plädoyer für Freiheit).
-She hosts the political talk show "Viertel nach Acht" for BILD TV three times a week.
-In her show, she consistently allows more critical voices to have their say than is usual in other television formats.
-Brockhaus has been a guest on TV shows such as "Maischberger," "ZDF Mittagsmagazin," "Sat1 Frühstücksfernsehen," "Zart am Limit," "Tagesschau24," "ZDF Heute - 13 Fragen" and "der Florian Schröder Satire Show," among others.
-In his Stern podcast "Heute wichtig," literary critic Michel Abdollahi described Nena Brockhaus as "the counterpart to Sophie Passmann and Luisa Neubauer."
+Nena Brockhaus, born in 1992, is a TV presenter and four-time SPIEGEL bestselling author (Mehr Geld als Verstand, UNFOLLOW, Pretty Happy, Ich bin nicht grün - ein Plädoyer für Freiheit).
+She hosted the political talk show ‘Viertel nach Acht’ for BILD TV three times a week.
+In her programme, she consistently allowed more critical voices to have their say than is usual in other television formats.

 Nena Brockhaus & Franca Lehfeldt: "Old WISE Men." - A tribute to an endangered species.